gourabdg47/gourabdg47.github.io/_posts/2025-07-11-introduction-to-phishing.md

 ###### 4. 2015 Ukraine power grid cyberattack

-The 2015 Ukraine power grid cyberattack was a landmark event, recognized as the **first publicly acknowledged successful cyberattack to cause a power outage**.1 Phishing played a crucial role as the initial access vector in this highly sophisticated and coordinated attack.2
+The 2015 Ukraine power grid cyberattack was a landmark event, recognized as the **first publicly acknowledged successful cyberattack to cause a power outage**.
+Phishing played a crucial role as the initial access vector in this highly sophisticated and coordinated attack

 **The Attack on the Ukrainian Power Grid (December 23, 2015):**